Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Adrenal Insufficiency.md

 	- Androgen production may also be decreased
 - Primary adrenal insufficiency = Addison disease; usually caused by autoimmune-related atrophy of the adrenal cortex although other causes include infection and metastatic cancer
 - Secondary adrenal insufficiency = Pituitary or hypothalamic disorder causes ↓ adrenocorticotropic hormone (ACTH)
+- Tertiary adrenal insufficiency = exogenous steroid use → ↓ CRH and ↓ ACTH → atrophy of hypothalamus/pituitary/adrenal axis so it is unable to respond to acute stress
 ![[Pasted image 20260121160305.png]]
 # Clinical Features
  - Fatigue